nabsabraham/my-website/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++
 I am a graduate student at Ryerson Multimedia Lab pursuing the intersection of deep learning and medical imaging.
-My research interests include semantic segmentation and of late, I have become very interested in generative models for supervised tasks.
+My research interests include semantic segmentation and recently, I have become very interested in generative models for supervised tasks.